Kenneth Clark: National Gallery

 Clark wrote and lectured during the decade.
 The annotated catalogue of the royal collection of Leonardo da Vinci's drawings, on which he had begun work in 1929, was published in 1935, to highly favourable reviews; eighty years later Oxford Art Online called it "a work of firm scholarship, the conclusions of which have stood the test of time".
 Another 1935 publication by Clark offended some in the avant-garde: an essay, published in The Listener, "The Future of Painting", in which he rebuked surrealists on the one hand and abstract artists on the other for claiming to represent the future of art.
 He judged both as too elitist and too specialised – "the end of a period of self-consciousness, inbreeding and exhaustion".
 He maintained that good art must be accessible to everyone and must be rooted in the observable world.
 During the 1930s Clark was in demand as a lecturer, and he frequently used his research for his talks as the basis of his books.
-In 1936 he gave the Ryerson Lectures at Yale University; from these came his study of Leonardo, published three years later; it too, attracted much praise, at the time and subsequently.
+In 1936 he gave the Ryerson Lectures at Yale University.
+From these came his study of Leonardo, published three years later; it too, attracted much praise, at the time and subsequently.

 The Burlington Magazine, looking back at Clark's time at the gallery, singled out among the works acquired under his leadership the seven panels forming Sassetta's San Sepolcro Altarpiece from the fifteenth century, four works by Giovanni di Paolo from the same period, Niccolò dell'Abate's The Death of Eurydice from the sixteenth century and Ingres' Madame Moitessier from the nineteenth.
 Other important acquisitions, listed by Piper, were Rubens's Watering Place, Constable's Hadleigh Castle, Rembrandt's Saskia as Flora, and Poussin's The Adoration of the Golden Calf.

 One of Clark's least successful acts as director was buying four early-sixteenth century paintings now known as Scenes from Tebaldeo's Eclogues.
 He saw them in 1937 in the possession of a dealer in Vienna, and against the united advice of his professional staff he persuaded the trustees to buy them.
-He believed them to be by Giorgione, whose work was inadequately represented in the gallery at the time.
+He believed them to be by Giorgione, whose work he considered inadequately represented in the gallery at the time.
 The trustees authorised the expenditure of £14,000 of public funds and the paintings went on display in the gallery with considerable fanfare.
 His staff did not accept the attribution to Giorgione, and within a year scholarly research established the paintings as the work of Andrea Previtali, one of Giorgione's minor contemporaries.
 The British press protested at the waste of taxpayers' money, Clark's reputation suffered a considerable blow, and his relations with his professional team, already uneasy, were further strained.